All measures, including GRAP, to be taken for controlling pollution: Delhi Environment Minister | Science-Environment

 - India

-Delhi Environment Minister Gopal Rai said the government will implement all measures to control pollution in the national capital and it will also put in place steps under the Graded Response Action Plan (GRAP), if the need arises.
+Environment Minister Gopal Rai on Thursday said the Delhi government will implement all measures to control pollution in the national capital and it will also put in place steps under the Graded Response Action Plan (GRAP) if the need arises.

 The GRAP is a set of emergency measures to be taken to reduce air pollution depending on the level of pollution in Delhi-NCR.